-- Possess an approved bachelor's degree (or its equivalent) from an accredited college or university that meets the State requirements for a general education core in liberal arts and sciences. - Demonstrate the ability to successfully pursue graduate study by having a master's Grade Point Average of 3.0 or better. - Present Content Specialty Test (CST) and LAST scores. - Submit two (2) letters of recommendation and a 500-word essay on career goals. - Participate in an interview. - Meet additional Departmental, divisional, and New York State requirements, if any. - If conditionally admitted, make up requirements starting in the first semester and finishing in no more than three consecutive semesters.
+• Possess an approved bachelor's degree (or its equivalent) from an accredited college or university that meets the State requirements for a general education core in liberal arts and sciences.

+- Possess a master's degree in English or a related field. - Demonstrate the ability to successfully pursue graduate study by having a master's Grade Point Average of 3.0 or better. - Submit two (2) letters of recommendation and a 500-word essay on career goals. - Participate in an interview. - Meet additional Departmental, divisional, and New York State requirements, if any. - If conditionally admitted, make up requirements starting in the first semester and finishing in no more than three consecutive semesters.